 Wheat berries are one of my favourite grains.
 They have the most wonderful chewy texture and hold up very nicely in dishes like this.
 And they don’t mind hanging out for a couple of days in a vinaigrette.
-Which is a true bonus.
+Truly a bonus.

 How to Cook Wheat Berries

-The thing about wheat berries is they take some time to cook.
-Which means this is definitely not a meal you can just throw together on a whim.
-I like to soak mine before cooking if I have time and if I remember.
-It will speed up the cooking time.
+Wheat berries take some time to cook.
+So you have to plan ahead.
+This i not a meal you can just throw together on a whim.
+I like to soak the dry wheat berry grains before cooking if I have time and if I remember.
+Soaking will speed up the cooking time.

-- To cook wheat berries in the rice cooker, rinse and drain wheat berries.
+To cook wheat berries in the rice cooker, soak wheat berries in hot water for at least 1 hour, or in cool water overnight.
+Rinse and drain wheat berries.
 Use a water to grain ratio of 2:1.
-So for 1 cup wheat berries add 2 cups water.
+So for 1 cup pre-soaked dry wheat berries add 2 cups water.

-Without a rice cooker, i find wheat berries cook best like pasta.
-In a big bowl of salted water.
-Bring them to a hard boil, then reduce to a simmer.
-Simmer for about an hour, or until tender.
-Drain well, they are ready to use.
+Without a rice cooker, I find wheat berries cook best like pasta.
+In a big pot of salted water, boil, then simmer.
+This will take about an hour.
+I don’t bother soaking if I am using this method.

 Wheat berries are not gluten-free so if you must stay away from gluten, you will have to sub in something else.
 Quinoa or a medium or short whole grain brown rice works too.